 - Disney Acid Sequence: When Peter gets bitten by the spider he receives visions.

-- Drugs Are Bad: Ben Urich does heroin.
+- Drugs Are Bad: Ben Urich does heroin, which makes him complacent and easily controlled.

-- Eaten Alive: Norman wants a Spider idol, which is covered in big fat widow-like spiders.
+- Norman wants a Spider idol, which is covered in big fat widow-like spiders.
 As soon as the box is opened, they swarm Fancy Dan and eat him.

 - Kraven suffers the same fate.